 Residential Schools

-Across the St. Clair Catholic District School Board, we have been spending the week honoring survivors of residential schools, family members of survivors, the children who never made it home, and all those who are impacted by residential schools.
-This year, the National Centre for Truth and Reconciliation's theme is “Gidinawendimin / We Are All Related / Nous sommes tous liés".
-We are spending Orange Shirt Week, Sept 25th to 30th learning firsthand in partnership with Indigenous Elders, Knowledge Keepers, Survivors, and family members of survivors.
-2023 marks the 10th year of Orange Shirt Day, Nationwide.
+Across the St. Clair Catholic District School Board, we honor survivors of residential schools, family members of survivors, the children who never made it home, and all those who are impacted by residential schools.
+We spend Orange Shirt Weeks, Sept 23rd to October 3rd, learning firsthand in partnership with Indigenous Elders, Knowledge Keepers, Survivors, and family members of survivors.
+2024 marks the 11th year of Orange Shirt Day, Nationwide.

 SCCDSB Honors and Remembers Orange Shirt Week 2023